RokasDie/cs50-final-project/README.md

 - Password: it is checked to match, must be at least 6 symbols long and is hashed after checks are done
 - Checkbox for what type of user you will be (student or teacher)

-Student registration allows you to access student dashboard, where you cna see created homeworks.
+Student registration allows you to access student dashboard, where you can see created homework.
 Entering the homework you can upload a file.
 Once the teacher grades and reviews your submission it will appear instead of <input type="file">.

-For teachers teacher dashboard is unlocked, where they can create a homework and see student's which submitted homework.
+For teachers, teacher dashboard is unlocked, where they can create a homework and see student's which submitted homework.
 When accessing the homework, teacher can download the submitted file and then write a review and grade it.

 ### Routing